Typhoon Vera (1983): Meteorological history

 After tropical cyclogenesis, the depression began to strengthen quite steadily.
 Meanwhile, the storm slowed down, and by July 13, Vera turned west-northwest and towards the Central Philippines.
 At 1200 UTC, the JMA estimated that Vera had deepened into a severe tropical storm.
 Several hours later, the JTWC upgraded the storm into a typhoon.
 At 0000 UTC on July 14, the JMA upgraded Vera into a typhoon while skirting Samar.
 Around this time, the Philippine Atmospheric, Geophysical and Astronomical Services Administration also monitored the storm and assigned it with the local name Bebeng.
 Even though meteorologists from the JTWC anticipated weakening as the storm moved through the island group, this did not occur.
 Convention gradually increased, until very early on July 15, when the storm started to interact with rugged terrain near Manila.
 Around this time, the JMA downgraded Vera into a severe tropical storm as it passed very close to Manila Bay.
 Within the next several hours, the JMA decreased the winds to 65 mph.
 Late on July 15, the storm began to reintensify and the JTWC upgraded Vera back to typhoon status.
 Early the following morning, the JMA followed suit.
 Accelerating, the storm continued to slowly deepen and early on July 27, the JMA reported that Vera reached its peak intensity, with winds of 85 mph.
 Around this time, the JTWC estimated peak winds of 105 mph, equivalent to a Category 2 hurricane on the Saffir-Simpson hurricane wind scale.
 After crossing Hai-Nan at peak intensity and moving into the northern portion of the Gulf of Tonkin, Vera slowly weakened before moving ashore near Haiphong at around 0000 UTC on July 18.
 At the time of landfall, the JMA estimated winds of 65 mph.
+The lowest sea-level pressure value recorded in the typhoon at Cửa Ông weather station (located at 21.02°N, 107.35°E) in Quảng Ninh Province, was 968.3 hPa.
 Severe Tropical Storm Vera rapidly weakened over land and by July 19, the JMA stopped monitoring Vera.